awsdocs/aws-codeartifact-user-guide/doc_source/configure-service-events-lambda-function.md

 # Use an event to run a Lambda function<a name="configure-service-events-lambda-function"></a>

- This example shows you how to configure an EventBridge rule that starts an AWS Lambda function when a package version in an CodeArtifact repository is published, modified, or deleted\.
+ This example shows you how to configure an EventBridge rule that starts an AWS Lambda function when a package version in a CodeArtifact repository is published, modified, or deleted\.

 For more information, see [Tutorial: Schedule AWS Lambda Functions Using EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/run-lambda-schedule.html) in the *Amazon CloudWatch Events User Guide*\.